Peter Shilton: 1982 FIFA World Cup

-In the midst of Shilton's issues, Shilton had the matter of the 1982 World Cup to consider.
+In the midst of Shilton's issues, he had the 1982 World Cup to consider.
 Shilton had played in half of the qualifying games in England's group, UEFA group four UEFA group four – home wins over Norway, and Switzerland, a goalless draw against Romania, and a vital 1–0 win over Hungary.
-The latter was the last game of the campaign, and in spite of England's previous humiliating away defeat against Norway, famously mocked by Norwegian commentator Bjørge Lillelien, results elsewhere meant that a draw would be sufficient for Shilton and England to avoid a repeat of the elimination at the qualification stage they had experienced eight years previously.
+The latter was the last game of the campaign, and in spite of England's previous away defeat against Norway, famously mocked by Norwegian commentator Bjørge Lillelien, results elsewhere meant that a draw would be sufficient for Shilton and England to avoid a repeat of the elimination at the qualification stage they had experienced eight years previously.
 The result went England's way this time and they qualified for their first World Cup for a dozen years, with Shilton appearing in the finals in Spain for the first time at the comparatively mature age of 32.

 Clemence had played in the friendlies building up to the competition, but it was Shilton who was selected for the opening group game against France in Bilbao.
 England won 3–1 and Shilton stayed in goal for the two remaining group games, three wins meaning England advanced to the second phase as group winners.